archcraft-os/archcraft-theme-manager/README.md

 ```
 sudo pacman -S python-kivy
 ```
-Then, clone the repository and run `main.py` with python.
+Then, clone the repository and run `./archcraft-theme-manager/archcraft-theme-manager`.
 That's it!

 Some screenshots of initial release: